Cosmian/kms/crate/cli/README.md

 This value will be compute by the CLI and compared against the values obtain from the quote and the remote attestation.

-If the value is altered, it could mean that you are not using a KMS from *Cosmian*.
+If the value is altered, it could mean that you are not using the *Cosmian* KMS in the *Cosmian* infrastructure.
 You shouldn't proceed and you should report that incident to us.

 #### `mr_enclave`

-This value enables you to verify that the KMS code and libraries inside the enclave are the same than the code you can read on `Cosmian` github.
+This value enables you to verify that the KMS code and libraries inside the enclave are the same than the code you can read on *Cosmian* github.

 This value is not compute by the CLI.
 You can get the open-sourced KMS docker, read the `mr_enclave` from it and give it to  the CLI to check it.
 See [README.md](../../enclave/README.md#emulate) for more details.

+If the value is altered, it could mean that you are not using the KMS from *Cosmian* but a modified one.
+You shouldn't proceed and you should report that incident to us.

 #### Exported files